Ujamaa: Ujamaa villages and Tanzanian villagization

 Ujamaa Ideology as presented in the Arusha Declaration promoted by TANU, and promoted by President Nyerere, had significant effects on the structural development of the first Five-Year Plan.
 The beginning of this social and economic experiment began in Ruvuma, the southern region of Songea in Tanzania.

 Litowa was a success and resulted in mass movements of people in this region of Tanzania.
-Anthropologist John Shaw argues that, "According to President Julius Nyerere, from September 1973 to June 1975 over seven million people were moved, and from June 1975 to the end of 1976 a further four million people were moved to new settlements."
+Anthropologist John Shao argues that, "According to President Julius Nyerere, from September 1973 to June 1975 over seven million people were moved, and from June 1975 to the end of 1976 a further four million people were moved to new settlements."

 Ujamaa village structure

 Ujamaa villages were constructed in particular ways to emphasize community and economic self-reliance.
 The village was structured with homes in the center in rows with a school and a town hall as the center complex.
 These villages were surrounded by larger communal agricultural farms.
 Each individual household was given about an acre or so of land to be able to harvest individual crops for their own families; however, the surrounding farm lands were created to serve as economic stimulants as structures of production.

 Ujamaa village structure and job description varied amongst the different settlements depending on where each village was in terms of development.
 Villages with less agricultural infrastructure and smaller populations would have greater divisions of labor amongst its people.
 Many people would spend their days on the cooperatives plowing land and planting staple crops.
 Communities that had large populations struggled with division of labor.
 As larger Ujamaa villages developed, there became a problem not only with agricultural yield, but with labor practices.
 As Ujamaa villages became increasingly developed, people would pursue less work and would often be punished with being forced to work overtime.

 The TANU served a vital purpose in aiding the localized Ujamaa villages.
 TANU supplied larger resources such as access to clean water, construction material, and funding for supplies.
 Furthermore, TANU aided local communities by creating elections and forms of representation for the larger political party.